What is break-even point?

 Let’s explain what the above CVP graph or break even chart reveals.

 - The number of units have been presented on the X-axis (i.e., horizontally) where as dollars have been presented on Y-axis (i.e., vertically).

 - The straight line in red color represents the total annual fixed expenses of $15,000.

 - The blue line represents the total expenses.
 Notice that the line has a positive or upward slop that indicates the effect of increasing variable expenses with the increase in production.

 - The green line with positive or upward slop indicates that every unit sold increases the total sales revenue.

 - The total revenue line and the total expenses line cross each other.
 The point at which they cross each other is the break-even point.
 Notice that the total expenses line is above the total revenue line before the point of intersection and below after the point of intersection.
 It tells us that the business suffers a loss before the point of intersection and makes a profit after this point.
 The break-even point in the above graph is 2,000 units or $30,000 that agrees with the break-even point computed using equation and contribution margin methods above.

 - The difference between the total expenses line and the total revenue line before the point of intersection (BE point) is the loss area.
 The loss area has been filled with pink color.
 Notice that this area reduces as the number of units sold increases.
 It means every additional unit sold before the break-even point reduces the loss.

-- The difference between the total expenses line and the total revenue line after the point of intersection (BE point) is the profit area.
+- The difference between the total expense line and the total revenue line after the point of intersection (i.e., BE point) is the profit area on the chart.
 The profit area has been filled with green color.
 Notice that this area increases as the number of units sold increases.
 It means every additional unit sold after the break-even point increases the profit of the business.